ingadhoc/purchase/purchase_ux/README.rst

 #.
 Add a to filter by PO with billable returns.
 #.
 Add link from invoices to the purchase orders that generate it.
 #.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the order.
 #.
+Add internal notes pickings and send it to invoices
+#.
 Add a button "Update Prices" to update prices from provider to purchase order lines.

 On purchase lines: